Baitcaster vs Spinning Reel

 - Light lures difficult to control

 Spinning reels sit beneath the rod and have an open, fixed spool that sits in line with the direction of the rod.
+Click here if you’d like to get a look at some of the better spinning reels available right now.

 Because of the design of the spinning reel, they have lower gear ratios and lower drag capacities than a baitcaster but are very versatile in presentation techniques and are optimal for lighter tackle and finesse retrieval methods, especially for those who want something more advanced than a spincast reel.